Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Additionally, registration-based taxes (which cater for VAT / state-based taxes etc.) are available for:

-Not all competing products facilitate automatic tax calculation, and those that do tend to limit the feature to a smaller number of countries — so a thumbs up for Shopify on this.
+Not all competing products facilitate automatic tax calculation, and those that do tend to limit the feature to a smaller number of countries — so a thumbs up to Shopify for this.

 VAT MOSS

-A strong aspect of the Shopify platform — and one often overlooked in other Shopify reviews — is the way that it caters extremely well for the EU’s VAT MOSS rules (or, to use its full title, ‘VAT Mini One Stop Shop.’).
+A particularly strong aspect of the Shopify platform is the way that it caters really well for the EU’s VAT MOSS system (or, to use the full title, ‘VAT Mini One Stop Shop.’).

 VAT MOSS is a requirement that sellers of digital products to consumers in the EU add value added tax (VAT) to each product on a per-country basis — i.e., there’s one VAT rate to be applied for France, one for Ireland, another for Germany and so on.